James & Alice

-James & Alice is a 2016 Indian Malayalam-language drama film written and directed by Sujith Vaassudev starring Prithviraj Sukumaran and Vedhika in the lead roles.
-Music is composed by Gopi Sundar.
-The film was released on May 5, 2016.
+James & Alice is a 2016 Indian Malayalam-language fantasy romantic drama film written and directed by Sujith Vaassudev, starring Prithviraj Sukumaran and Vedhika in the lead roles.
+The music was composed by Gopi Sundar.
+The film was released on 5 May 2016.

-Plot summary
+Synopsis

-James is a well trained artist and corporate filmmaker with advertisements and his wife Alice works in a bank.
-They get married against Alice's father's wish due to his lack of career, but since then have led successful marriage for seven years and has a child out of it.
-However the seven-year itch starts with both of them focused on their respective careers.
+James is a talented artist and businessman.
+His wife Alice works in a bank.
+They get married against Alice's father's wish due to his lack of a career, but since then have led successful marriage for seven years and have a child out of it.
+However, the seven-year itch starts with both of them focused on their respective careers.
 Their busy lifestyles and misunderstandings results in filing a divorce.
 A day before divorce, James meets with a freaky car accident.
-In hospital, facing coma James hallucinates/dreams St.Peter's presence and both of them reviewing his life; his mistakes and the changes he could've done.
-Whether James realises his mistakes and be able to come back to his life forms the crux of the movie.
+In the hospital, facing a coma James hallucinates/dreams St.Peter's presence and both of them review his life; his mistakes and the changes he could've done.
+Whether James realises his mistakes and is able to come back to his life forms the crux of the movie.